Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 | CLAMP | 3' clamp size (default: 2) |

 ## Other ACT-compatible databases
 Pre-built ACT-compatible databases for Silva, GreenGenes2, GTDB can be found [here](add link) but are not recommended, for reasons described in the ACT [paper](add biorxiv link).
+None of the pre-built databases are grouped unless otherwise specified in their [documentation](link to the osf wiki page for the project).
 Scripts used to generate these databases are stored [here](add relative link to X folder).
+For fungal amplicons we have provided two versions of the [Eukaryome database](https://doi.org/10.1093/database/baae043) pre-built for ACT.
+One of these is amplicon extracted version (made using the `-p` default settings), as we found the original database to contain many large (20 kb+) mitochondrion sequences that would not be amplified by our primers (ITS1 TCCGTAGGTGAACCTGC and TW13 GGTCCGTGTTTCAAGACG).